falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 The most secure way to run Falco is to install Falco directly on the host system so that Falco is isolated from Kubernetes in the case of compromise.
 Then the Falco alerts can be consumed through read-only agents running in Kubernetes.

-You can also run Falco directly in Kubernetes as a daemonset using Helm, see the [third party integrations](../third-party)
+You can also run Falco directly in Kubernetes as a Daemonset using Helm, see the [third-party integrations](../third-party)
 {{% /pageinfo %}}

-If Falco is installed using the package manager artifacts below, you will have the following in place:

-- Falco userspace program scheduled and watched via `systemd`
-- Falco driver installed via the package manager (either kernel module or eBPF depending on the host)
-- Sane and default configuration file installed in `/etc/falco`

-Alternatively, it is also possible to use a binary package as [explained below](#linux-binary).
+There are 2 main ways to install Falco on your host:

+1. Falco packages (`.deb`, `.rpm`)
+2. Falco binary (`.tar.gz`)

-## Installing
+## Falco packages

+{{% pageinfo color="secondary" %}}

+The Falco packages shipped with `Falco 0.34` support for the first time other drivers besides the kernel module.
+The new Systemd units' names are:

+* `falco-bpf.service`
+* `falco-kmod-inject.service`
+* `falco-kmod.service`
+* `falco-modern-bpf.service`
+* `falco-custom.service`
+* `falcoctl-artifact-follow.service` (related to [Falcoctl](https://github.com/falcosecurity/falcoctl) tool, see next sections)

+This is still an experimental solution so our suggestion is to avoid relying on Falco Systemd unit names since they could change between releases.
+The final idea would be to have a single `falco.service` configurable through usual Systemd logic, but due to how Falco works today this solution is not viable.

+Even if different units are available, you shouldn't run multiple Falco in parallel!
+Our units are not meant to be run in parallel!

+{{% /pageinfo %}}

 {{% pageinfo color="warning" %}}